 Neighbours are not always creating excessive noise, at least on purpose - often properties harbour very little to no soundproofing at all to where each sound appears to be coming through with clarity.
-There are also properties that have a beautiful exposed floor boarding left from pre Part E Building Regulations where a conversion took place, to where before 2003 there was no regulations in place, and every creak, footstep and conversation is heard - once this would of been a single dwelling, where noise concerns internally were not much of an issue.
-The reduction of impact noise is noticed almost immediately with in installation of the MuteMat 2 and its associated components to where we would often expect a reduction of 15-20dB, a percentage of 67-75% as a guide.
+There are also properties that have a beautiful exposed floor boarding left from pre Part E Building Regulations where a conversion took place, to where before 2003 there were no regulations in place, and every creak, footstep and conversation is heard - once this would have been a single dwelling, where noise concerns internally were not much of an issue.
+The reduction of impact noise is noticed almost immediately within the installation of the MuteMat® 2 and its associated components to where we would often expect a reduction of 15-20dB, a percentage of 67-75% as a guide.
 This won’t take in to account any Flanking paths such as the adjacent walls, these would require investigating during the search for soundproofing options and often treating, whether at the same time or a later date.

-Performance will depend on what is currently installed on the ceiling side of the partition, airborne noise may also find its way down Flanking paths in adjacent walls through dot and dab plasterboard, or stud frame work.
-But with the vast majority of conversion or general home soundproofing requirements a noticeable reduction is always expected - especially if the cavity was previously untreated.
-With the full system we would expect to see improvement of between 8-15dB, or 40-67% as a guide, but just as with impact, this does not take into account any flanking down adjacent walls or perhaps pipe work or RSJs.
+The performance will depend on what is currently installed on the ceiling side of the partition, airborne noise may also find its way down Flanking paths in adjacent walls through dot and dab plasterboard, or stud framework.
+But with the vast majority of conversion or general home soundproofing requirements, a noticeable reduction is always expected - especially if the cavity was previously untreated.
+With the full system, we would expect to see improvement of between 8-15dB, or 40-67% as a guide, but just as with impact, this does not take into account any flanking down adjacent walls or perhaps pipework or RSJs.

 Expected acoustic issues in offices are very much what you could expect at home, although in some we find large printers, call centre rooms and loud meeting rooms that can often intrude or disrupt work performance, there is also the requirement to retain privacy in certain environments where people can be heard from above with weak ceiling partitions.
 So the same principles apply as question one and two, we have installed this system across a wide range of commercial offices with resounding success.

-In timber constructions it is harder to determine the outcome of acoustic results, especially in conversion projects for when only a floor soundproofing solution is put in place the ceiling can often lets down the overall performance, especially if it is directly attached to the joist work.
+In timber constructions, it is harder to determine the outcome of acoustic results, especially in conversion projects for when only a floor soundproofing solution is put in place the ceiling can often let down the overall performance, especially if it is directly attached to the joists.
 A suspended mass is often required on the ceiling below such as our MuteClip® ceiling systems.
-With the planning of a new timber structure we can put together acoustic partition designs with your proposals in mind to look at estimated figures for both impact and airborne noise.
+With the planning of a new timber structure, we can put together acoustic partition designs with your proposals in mind to look at estimated figures for both impact and airborne noise.
 Timber is heavily influenced by many construction elements that can both negatively and positively affect their performance for the passage of sound.

-All rolled carpets can be pulled directly over MuteMat™ 2 without any need for an over boarding, Carpet Gripper Strips will need to be fit around the perimeter of each room to raise the gripper rods to a more suited height.
-Hard floor finishes such as wood of laminate or engineered would require a 6mm ply minimum bonded to MuteMat™ 2 to act as a stable base, and lightweight and delicate floor finishes: parquet, luxury vinyl tile and ceramic tiling for example require a 9mm ply minimum, also bonded to act as a stable base.
+All rolled carpets can be pulled directly over MuteMat® 2 without any need for an over boarding, Carpet Gripper Strips will need to be fit around the perimeter of each room to raise the gripper rods to a more suited height.
+Hard floor finishes such as laminate or engineered wood would require a 6mm ply minimum bonded to MuteMat® 2 to act as a stable base, and lightweight and delicate floor finishes: parquet, luxury vinyl tile and ceramic tiling, for example, require a 9mm ply minimum, also bonded to act as a stable base.